prosecutor-indicators/ppi-edit/content/home/stock.md

 # Duplicate an `[[item]]` block to add more slides.
 [[item]]
-  title = "**Prosecutorial Performance Indicators**" content = "A suite of modern indicators for prosecutors committed to measuring effectiveness, efficiency, & fairness." align = "center"  # Choose `center`, `left`, or `right`.
+  title = "**Prosecutorial Performance Indicators**" content = "A suite of modern indicators for prosecutors committed to measuring effectiveness, efficiency & fairness" align = "center"  # Choose `center`, `left`, or `right`.

   # Overlay a color or image (optional).